Little Golem

 the next Championship Tournament.

-Each Championship Tournament begins approximately one week after the final game is played in the previous Championship.
+Each Championship Tournament begins one week after all games from all leagues have been played in the previous Championship.
 There is no notice given when a new Championship Tournament is about to start.
-Once you register and play, you're automatically signed up for the next one, unless you remove yourself.
+Once you register and play, you're automatically signed up for the next one, whenever it may start, unless you remove yourself.
 (To remove yourself, click on REMOVE ME from the Championship section of that game's page.)
+It's possible you may sign up for a Championship Tournament, and that tournament might not start for many months!
+Again, the next tournament will begin one week after all games from all leagues have played in the previous Championship!

 As mentioned above, if you finish 1st or 2nd in your league you will compete in the next highest league in the next Championship.
 However, if you decide to skip and not play in that next Championship, you will probably not advance to the next highest league when do decide to resume the Championship Tournament.
 Skipping a tournament results in "starting over again" if and when you ever do wish to resume.